 Whether you’re looking for a career change, wanting to get back into the workforce after retirement or staying at home with kids, or are looking for another rewarding career after serving in the military, becoming a teacher can be incredibly rewarding.

-Teaching math, in particular, can open the door to many opportunities since STEM (Science, Technology, Engineering and Mathematics) is considered to be one of the most in demand teaching jobs in Texas.
+Teaching math can open the door to many opportunities since STEM (Science, Technology, Engineering and Mathematics) is considered to be one of the most in demand teaching jobs in Texas.

 In fact, you may find teaching bonuses and other incentives like educational loan forgiveness from districts across the state of Texas as they compete for the best mathematics teachers.